 At a technical level, IPS and RTLS differ in one key feature:

-Real-Time Locating Systems (RTLS) are taking industrial processes to the next level by providing businesses with high-level visibility and control over systems and processes, unlocking a great potential for automation.
+Real-Time Locating Systems (RTLS) are taking supply chain processes to the next level by providing businesses with high-level supply chain visibility and control over systems and processes, unlocking a great potential for automation.
 From industrial asset and production order tracking to assembly line control, RTLS enables businesses to increase efficiency, productivity and safety while reducing operating costs.
 As industries continue their digital transformation, the adoption of RTLS will undoubtedly play a crucial role in a company’s future success.

 Learn more about Order Tracking & Process Management with KINEXON

 The level of automation can be further increased by combining AMR/AGV control with real-time location systems.
-With KINEXON OS & KINEXON IIoT devices, companies connect and manage resources beyond mobile robots.
+With KINEXON OS software platform and KINEXON IIoT devices, companies connect and manage resources beyond mobile robots.
 By combining both solutions, further manual effort is eliminated and operational efficiency is increased.

 More about AMR & AGV Fleet Management with KINEXON